IKapusta/LoL-Win-Probability-Overlay/README.md

 pip install -r requirements.txt

+play a League of Legends LEC/LTA video in fullscreen main.py if you want terminal output, or main-noTerminal.pyw for no terminal

 Required Real-ESRGAN is already provided in the core/realesrgan

 if you want to retrain the models with different data, create a "data" folder in the project root directory and look into core/models_gametime.py for the training function